 - nerve pain medications like gabapentin or duloxetine

-Your physician may recommend surgery if your symptoms do not subside in six weeks or if your slipped disk is affecting your muscle function.
-Your surgeon may simply remove the damaged or protruding portion of the disk without removing the entire disk.
+Your doctor may recommend surgery if your symptoms do not subside in six weeks or if your slipped disc is affecting your muscle function.
+Your surgeon may remove the damaged or protruding portion of the disc without removing the entire disc.
 This is called a microdiskectomy.

-In more severe cases, your doctor may replace the disk with an artificial one or remove the disk and fuse your vertebrae together.
-This procedure, called a laminectomy, adds stability to your spinal column.
+In more severe cases, your doctor may replace the disc with an artificial one or remove the disc and fuse your vertebrae together.
+This procedure, along with a laminectomy and spinal fusion, adds stability to your spinal column.

-Most people with a slipped disk will respond well to conservative treatment.
+Most people with a slipped disc respond well to conservative treatment.
 Within six weeks their pain and discomfort will gradually lessen.

 It may not be possible to prevent a slipped disc, but you can take steps to reduce your risk of developing a slipped disc.
 These steps include:

 - Use safe lifting techniques: Bend and lift from your knees, not your waist.